 Many people are intrigued by homeschooling.
 The thought of freedom from a rigid school structure, the focus on your kid’s strength and weaknesses and upholding specific values is an attractive one.
 But that inevitably leads to a number of common questions.
 Here are a few of those questions and some thoughts and considerations.

 A dictionary gives the next definition of the term socialization:

 A process of adoption of a certain system of knowledge, norms and values by a person which allow him or her to act as a member of society.

 Initial socialization takes place in a small social group (commonly, in a family circle), the next step of socialization takes place in a bigger social group.
 This is the part of educating a child which bothers most of the people.

-However a child educated at home is not locked in a single place and to a certain society.
+However, a child educated at home is not locked in a single place and to a certain society.
 The child constantly communicates and interacts with other people.
-Commonly these are friendly, enthusiastic, interesting people, adults and children, living in different communities and doing different types of work and activities.
-Will society be worse off than if the child is educated via a randomly gathered group of children under supervision of various teachers?
+Commonly these are friendly, enthusiastic, interesting people, adults, and children, living in different communities and doing different types of work and activities.
+Will society be worse off than if the child is educated via a randomly gathered group of children under the supervision of various teachers?
 Will the norms and values of this society be worse than norms and values implanted by a school?

 Most homeschool parents are always developing ways to keep their child connected to others.
 That can be through co-ops, planned activities, sports clubs and more.
 Many homeschoolers are connected to each other and work together to provide a rich set of activities and experiences as a group.